glouppe/info8006-introduction-to-ai/lecture0.md

 ## My mission

 By the end of this course, you will have built autonomous agents that efficiently make decisions in fully informed, partially observable and adversarial settings.
-Your agents will draw inferences in uncertain environments and optimize actions for arbitrary reward structures.
+Your agents will draw inferences in uncertain and unknown environments and optimize actions for arbitrary reward structures.

 The techniques you learn in this course apply to a wide variety of artificial intelligence problems and will serve as the foundation for further study in any application area you choose to pursue.